FastComments/fastcomments-docs/src/content/guides/installation/items/react-native.md

 // ...

-  const myTenantId = 'demo'; // Your tenant id.
-Can be fetched from https://fastcomments.com/auth/my-account/api-secret const myAppPageId = 'native-test'; // the ID or URL of the comment thread in your app. const config = {
+  const tenantId = 'demo'; // Your tenant id.
+Can be fetched from https://fastcomments.com/auth/my-account/api-secret const pageId = 'native-test'; // the ID or URL of the comment thread in your app. const config = {
-    tenantId: myTenantId,
+    tenantId: tenantId,
-    urlId: myAppPageId
+    urlId: pageId
   };

   return (